strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 .. note::

     The Composable Documents feature belongs to the list of features that may be less portable when it comes to interfacing with other tools.
-See [LINK: UG_PORTABILITY_CONSIDERATIONS].
+See :ref:`Portability considerations <UG_PORTABILITY_CONSIDERATIONS>`.

 .. _UG_COMPOSITE_REQUIREMENT: